-When & How to Fertilizer Your Fruit Trees
+Step 1: When to Fertilize Your Fruit Trees

-Step Two: Measure to Decide if You Need to Fertilize
+Step 2: Measure to Decide if You Need to Fertilize

 Steps in Measuring the Previous Year's Growth

-- First–locate last year’s growth rings.
-The growth ring is the point on the branch where the tree started growing in the previous season.
-The newest growth that you will be measuring is often a different color than the rest of the branch.
+- First: Locate last year’s growth rings.
+The growth ring is the point on the branch where the fruit tree started growing in the previous season.
+The newest shoot growth that you will be measuring is often a different color than the rest of the branch.

-- Second–measure from the growth ring all the way out to the end of the branch.
-Repeat these measurements at several spots around the tree.
+- Second: Measure from the growth ring all the way to the end of the branch.
+Repeat these measurements at several spots around the fruit tree.

-- Third–calculate the average of these measurements.
-This is the previous season’s “annual growth” of the tree.
+- Third: Calculate the average of these measurements.
+This is the previous season’s “annual growth” of the fruit tree.

 Check the Chart to Evaluate Growth

-Finally, use this chart to evaluate your tree’s annual growth.
-If the tree’s growth rate is at the low end of, or below, annual target growth, then you should fertilize the tree this year.
-If your tree’s growth rate is at the high end of, or above, the annual target growth rate, you do not need to fertilize this year (but measure again next year in case that changes!).
+Finally, use this chart to evaluate your fruit tree’s annual growth.
+If the fruit tree’s growth rate is at the low end or below annual target growth, then you should fertilize the fruit tree this year.
+If your fruit tree’s growth rate is at the high end or above the annual target growth rate, you do not need to fertilize this year (but measure again next year in case that changes!).

-- Plums and sweet cherries–non-bearing young trees should grow 22"-36", mature bearing trees should grow 8".
+- Plums and sweet cherries (non-bearing young fruit trees) should grow 22"-36", mature bearing trees should grow 8"

-- Tart cherries–non-bearing young trees should grow 12"-24", bearing mature trees should grow 8".
+- Tart cherries (non-bearing young fruit trees) should grow 12"-24", bearing mature trees should grow 8"

 Step Three: Choose the Right Fertilizer

-A soil test can tell you whether you need to add more phosphorus, potassium and other nutrients.
+- A soil test can tell you whether there is a calcium deficiency, or if you need to add more phosphorus, potassium and other nutrients.

 Step Four: Calculate how Much Fertilizer to Use

 More is not always better when it comes to fertilizing your fruit trees.
-Now that you know that your tree needs fertilizer, and have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each tree.
+Now that you know that your fruit tree needs fertilizer and you have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each fruit tree.

-The amount of fertilizer you will use is calculated based on the age or size of the tree, and the nitrogen-value on the package.
+The amount of fertilizer you should use is based on the age or size of the fruit tree, and the nitrogen-value on the package.

 Determining How Much Fertilizer to Use

-- Trees need 0.10 pounds of “actual nitrogen” per year of age, or per inch of trunk diameter (measured 1 foot above the ground).
+- Fruit trees need 0.10 pounds of “actual nitrogen” per year of age, or per inch of trunk diameter (measured 1 foot above the ground).
 The maximum you should give a fruit tree in a year is 1 pound of actual nitrogen.

 - The NPK numbers on fertilizer show the percentage of nutrients per pound of fertilizer, not the actual amount.
 N, P and K refer to nitrogen, phosphorus, and potassium.